 MedStar Sports Medicine is proud to be the sports medicine partner of the Marine Corps Marathon.
 With more than 80 physicians and athletic trainers, MedStar Sports Medicine is the region's premier choice for athletes at all levels.
 From getting the right diagnosis, to surgery if needed, to rehabilitation, the experts of MedStar Sports Medicine help athletes return to the activities they love.
 Learn more at MedStarSportsMed.org.

-IIRM Sports Medicine Conference Series, Washington, DC: Sponsored by MedStar Sports Medicine, this two-day medical meeting will focus on topics related to running medicine and providing care in medical tents at endurance events.
+IIRM Sports Medicine Conference Series, Washington, DC: Sponsored by MedStar Sports Medicine, this medical meeting will focus on topics related to running medicine and providing care in medical tents at endurance events.
 Attendees are invited to volunteer in the medical tent at the Marine Corps Marathon for additional CME credit hours, or run with an invitational entry for the SOLD OUT event.